stride3d/stride-docs/en/manual/animation/custom-blend-trees.md

-        // Build the animation blend tree (stack) blendStack.Add(AnimationOperation.NewPush(animEvaluatorWalk, timeWalk));    // Will PUSH animation state to be evaluated at the specified Time. blendStack.Add(AnimationOperation.NewPush(animEvaluatorRun, timeRun));      // Will PUSH another animation state to be evaluated at the specified Time. blendStack.Add(AnimationOperation.NewBlend(AnimationBlendOperation.LinearBlend, LerpFactor));   // Will POP the last two states, blend them with the factor and PUSH back the result.
+        // Build the animation blend tree (stack) blendStack.Add(AnimationOperation.NewPush(animEvaluatorWalk, timeWalk));    // Will PUSH animation state to be evaluated at the specified Time. blendStack.Add(AnimationOperation.NewPush(animEvaluatorRun, timeRun));      // Will PUSH another animation state to be evaluated at the specified Time. blendStack.Add(AnimationOperation.NewBlend(CoreAnimationOperation.Blend, LerpFactor));   // Will POP the last two states, blend them with the factor and PUSH back the result.

         // NOTE
         // Because the blending operations are laid out in a stack you have to pack the operations in this manner.